-G (1.)
-With the chassis lying upside down, orient the flyback so that the screws are sticking through the bottom of the chassis.
-Gently tighten the bolts.
+With the chassis lying on its back, orient the flyback so that the screws are sticking through the bottom of the chassis.
+Gently tighten down the bolts.

 Caution: These bolts are delicate.
-If you tighten the nuts too much the bolts may break off.
+If you tighten down the nuts too much the bolts may break off.

 - 2. Replace the bottom plate.
 Slide the little feet of the bottom plate up into the bottom of the chassis.
 Carefully set the Lisa right side up.
-Replace the six screws, starting all of them first before tightening each one.

-- 3. Replace the power supply.
+Replace the 6 screws, starting all of them first before tightening each one down. - 3.
+Replace CRT.

-- 4. Replace the CRT.